JEVG9/TASKLIST_CLI/README.md

 - Create and manage task lists.
 - Rename existing lists.
 - Delete lists and tasks.
+- Add, modify, and remove tasks in the lists.
 - View all available lists and tasks.
 - Interactive interface for handling commands directly.